Marty Maciaszek, Director of Communications

 (847) 296-6742, ext.
 1260

-DOWNERS GROVE, ILLINOIS (March 30, 2021) – Early figures from the 2021 edition of the National Sporting Goods Association’s (NSGA) Sports Participation in the U.S. report provide an indication of the impact COVID-19 had on the 10 segments tracked by NSGA in 2020.
-The industry’s longest-standing and most comprehensive participation study saw five segments increase in participation, three segments decrease and two segments remain relatively flat compared to 2019.
+DOWNERS GROVE, ILLINOIS (May 3, 2023) – People taking advantage of opportunities to participate in a wide range of sports and activities in 2022 was reflected in the 10 segments tracked for the 2023 edition of the National Sporting Goods Association’s (NSGA) Sports Participation in the U.S. report.
+The industry’s longest-standing and most comprehensive participation study saw seven segments increase in participation, two segments remain relatively flat and one segment decrease compared to 2021.

-The 2021 Sports Participation in the U.S. report will be available in the coming weeks on NSGA’s website and people can inquire at firstname.lastname@example.org if they are interested.
-The report tracks 64 sports and recreational activities and includes easy-to-understand, quick-view snapshots for each, allowing users to easily see a 10-year participation trend (when available), as well as demographic details regarding age, income and U.S. region.
-NSGA’s participation research also includes Cross Participation, Lifecycle Demographics and Single-Sport report.
+The 2023 Sports Participation in the U.S. report is available on NSGA’s website at www.nsga.org and people can inquire about the report at email@example.com.
+The report tracks 56 sports and recreational activities and includes easy-to-understand, quick-view snapshots for each, allowing users to easily see a 10-year participation trend (when available), as well as demographic details regarding age, income and U.S. region.
+NSGA’s participation research also includes Cross Participation, Lifecycle Demographics and Single-Sport reports.

 About the National Sporting Goods Association

 Since 1929, the National Sporting Goods Association (NSGA) has been the leading voice and go-to resource for the sporting goods industry.
 NSGA helps the industry grow its businesses through research, advocacy and networking.
 For more information about membership or NSGA’s products and services, please visit www.nsga.org.